janba/DSC/README.md

     MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-    See licence.txt or <http://www.gnu.org/licenses/> for a copy of the GNU General Public License.
+    See licence.txt for a copy of the GNU General Public License.

 ---
 ### Contact information